arcanericky/zap-examples/src/customencoder/README.md

 ```

 *NOTE*: I am creating a single string from multiple substrings and appending
 it to the array.
-For some reason, if I appended the substrings separately, zap
-is padding them with spaces.
+This is because the console encoder sets the `ConsoleSeparator` member to a tab (`\t`) if one is not set and the `PrimitiveArrayEncoder`'s `AppendString()` method will insert the `ConsoleSeparator` between each call to it.
+The `ConsoleSeparator` can be set to any string, but it must have a length of at least one character.

 Similar customization can be done for other metadata fields as well.
 You can
 look [at the zap source](https://sourcegraph.com/github.com/uber-go/zap/-/blob/zapcore/encoder.go)